JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Monitoring Objects

 When monitoring non static member of a class, instances of those classes must be registered when they are created and unregistered when they are destoryed.
-This process can be automated or simplified, simply by inheriting from one of the following base types.
+This process can be automated or simplified, by inheriting from one of the following base types.
 + ```MonitoredBehaviour```: an automatically monitored ```MonoBehaviour```
 + ```MonitoredSingleton<T>```: an automatically monitored ```MonoBehaviour``` singleton.
 + ```MonitoredScriptableObject```: an automatically monitored ```ScriptableObject```.